Andreas Stratos: Life

 Andreas Stratos was born in Athens in 1905, the son of Nikolaos Stratos and Maria Koromila.
 In November 1922, his father was tried and executed by the military government as one of those principally responsible for the Greek defeat against Turkey in the so-called "Asia Minor Disaster".
 In the virulent political atmosphere of the time, 17-year-old Andreas fled with his mother and sister, Dora, to Germany.
 The family was in dire financial situation, despite some help from his grandmother and Nikolaos Kalogeropoulos, forcing his mother to seek employment as a soprano singer as well as a dressmaker in various fashion designers.
-Andreas was able to study in law and political sciences at the universities of Jena, Berlin, and Paris, where he also studied music in a conservatory.
+Andreas was able to study law and political sciences at the universities of Jena, Berlin, and Paris, where he also studied music in a conservatory.

 In 1927, the family returned to Greece, and Andreas received his degree in law from the University of Athens.
 After finishing his military service, he became a lawyer, as well as securing an appointment in the legal department of the National Bank of Greece.
 The popularity of his father in his home province of Aetolia-Acarnania allowed him to stand for Parliament and win the seat for Aetolia-Acarnania in the 1932 elections with the People's Party, a feat he would repeat for ten consecutive elections until 1961.

 Upon the outbreak of the Greco-Italian War in October 1940, he enlisted as a volunteer.
 He was re-elected with the People's Party in the first post-war elections in 1946, and became Minister for Labour in the interim cabinet of Panagiotis Poulitsas and the cabinets of Panagis Tsaldaris (13 April – 21 November 1946).
 Among his initiatives during this tenure were the foundation of the unemployment fund, wage increases for night-shifts, holidays and Sundays, and the establishment of summer camps for children of low-income working families.